-If you have a physical, psychological, learning, or other type of disability and are in need of accommodations in either the academic or living environment, or if you have any questions regarding your options, please schedule a meeting with the Director of Learning Skills and Disability Services for a confidential consultation at 717-245-1734.
-Documentation can be sent by email to email@example.com, or via fax to 717-245-1618.
+If you have a physical, psychological, learning, or other type of disability and are in need of accommodations in either the academic or living environment, or if you have any questions regarding your options, please contact the Office of Disability Services for a confidential consultation by emailing firstname.lastname@example.org or by calling at 717-245-1734.
+Disability documentation can be sent by email to email@example.com, or via fax to 717-254-8139.

-Eligible students will receive an accommodation letter to give to the professors of their choosing, informing them of the entitled accommodation(s).
-Students should schedule a meeting with each professor they are seeking accommodations from to discuss how each accommodation will be implemented for that class.
-Both the student and professor are to complete and sign an Accommodations Implementation Plan form, which the student will need to return to Disability Services within three days of the meeting.
+Eligible students will receive an accommodation letter to give to the professors of their choosing, informing them of the accommodation(s) for which they are eligible.
+Students should schedule a meeting with the professor of each class in which they are seeking accommodations to discuss how each accommodation will be implemented for that class.
+Both the student and professor are to complete and sign an Accommodations Implementation Plan form, which the student will need to return to ODS within three days of the meeting.

-A student seeking test-taking accommodations will need to take both his or her schedule and each professor's schedule into consideration when determining whether or not a test proctor is needed.
+Students seeking test-taking accommodations will need to take both their schedule and each professor's schedule into consideration when determining whether or not test proctoring is needed.
 Requests for test proctoring are to be made at least one week prior to any scheduled exams.
-Students are not eligible to receive academic accommodations retroactively.
+Questions regarding test proctoring can be sent to firstname.lastname@example.org

-Dickinson College is committed to making reasonable accommodations for students with specific health conditions, mental health conditions or disabilities.
-Disability Services works in cooperation with Residence Life & Housing and relevant professionals in the Wellness Center to evaluate documented conditions and determine eligibility for reasonable accommodations.
+Dickinson is a residential college and the residential experience is understood to be an integral part of a Dickinson education.
+Dickinson is fully committed to the full participation of students with disabilities in all aspects of College Life, including residential life.
+At times, students with disabilities may require an accomodation in their living environment.
+The Office of Disability Services works in cooperation with professionals in Residence Life & Housing, the Wellness Center, and other relevant campus partners to evaluate requests for accomodation from students with documented conditions and will determine eligibility for reasonable accommodations.
 Housing accommodations are made only in situations where the documentation clearly demonstrates that the accommodation is necessary to mitigate a functional limitation resulting from the disability.

-Students who wish to request a housing accommodation will need to complete and submit to Disability Services all the forms outlined in the "Disability Housing Accommodations Procedures and Guidelines" (found on the Disability Services Web site) by the following dates:
+Students who wish to request a housing accommodation need to have rendered to ODS all the documents outlined in the "Disability Housing Accommodations Procedures and Guidelines" (found at www.dickinson.edu/ODS-Housing)

-Note that consideration of housing accommodation requests and possible subsequent assignments will begin two weeks prior to the above deadlines.
+Note that consideration of housing accommodation requests and possible subsequent assignments will begin two weeks prior to posted deadlines.
 While requests and documentation submitted after these dates will be accepted and considered, Dickinson College cannot guarantee that it will be able to meet late applicants' accommodation needs, including any needs that develop during the semester.

-Students who wish to request a meal plan accommodation will need to complete and submit to Disability Services all the forms outlined in the "Disability Meal Plan Accommodations Procedures and Guidelines" (found on the Disability Services Web site) by the following dates:
+Students who wish to request a dietary accommodation will need to complete and submit to ODS all the forms outlined in the "Dietary Accomodations" (found at www.dickinson.edu/ODS-Dietary) by the following dates: